Apple Maps: Transit

-The function "Transit" shows the public transport networks on the map in a number of cities and their surroundings.
-The functionality was added to iOS 9 (released on September 16, 2015), OS X El Capitan (released on September 30), and watchOS 2 (released on September 21).
+The "Transit" function shows the public transport networks on the map in a number of cities and their surroundings.
+The functionality was added to iOS 9, OS X El Capitan, and watchOS 2.
 Apple Maps displays the networks of buses, subways, trains, and ferries in these cities.
 Additionally, the mapping service includes public transit schedules and shows the locations of the entries and exits of the subway and train stations.

 Support for all the routes of Amtrak in the United States has been added as of October 2, 2016.
 The routes of NSW TrainLink in New South Wales were added in April 2016.
 The routes of V/Line (Regional Rail) in Victoria (Australia) were added on October 9, 2016.
 Transit directions were expanded across the United Kingdom, excluding Northern Ireland, on December 19, 2016.
 Ireland (Republic of Ireland and Northern Ireland) was added on October 16, 2017.

 Apple's transit directions are not available in third-party apps.

 In iOS 16, Apple added the ability to add Transit Cards to the Maps app, as well as see Transit Fares.